LOOK BACK IN ANGER

 • In other to pursue his dream of writing a novel, he leaves for China and this act ion of his leaves Jimmy feeling betrayed.
 Thus, Jimmy’s anger towards Hugh Tanner stems from the fact that he abandons his sick mother as well as the love he has for his country.

-Webster:
+(iii) Webster:

 • He is the friend of Alison Porter and the only one whom Jimmy sees to have any value.

-• He plays the Banjo {a musical instrument}.
+• He plays the Banjo (a musical instrument).

 • Jimmy thinks he is gay.

-• He is the brother to Alison Porter.• He is the one Alison wished she has reached out to in the first few months of dificulty in her marriage because she believes he would have been loving and a ffect ionate to her.
+• He is the one Alison wished she has reached out to in the first few months of dificulty in her marriage because she believes he would have been loving and a ffect ionate to her.

 • He is a member of the Parliament, thus a politician.

-Miss Drury:
+(v) Miss Drury:

-• She’s the Landlady of the Porters apartment.• Jimmy thinks she’s a thief as a result of his negative perception towards people who are rich.
+• Jimmy thinks she’s a thief as a result of his negative perception towards people who are rich.

 • Alison thinks she will kick them out of the apartment because of their being noisy and rowdy with the trumpet.